 Pragya joined Watsi on March 28th, 2013.
 14 other people also joined Watsi on that day!
-Pragya's most recent donation supported Oudam, a new father and construction worker from Cambodia, to fund hardware removal surgery for his leg fracture.
+Pragya's most recent donation supported Saphas, a smart 10-year-old student from Uganda, to fund his hydrocele repair surgery.